 GDP Annual Growth Rate in Botswana averaged 4.11 percent from 1995 until 2020, reaching an all time high of 18.20 percent in the fourth quarter of 2002 and a record low of -24 percent in the second quarter of 2020.
 This page provides the latest reported value for - Botswana GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Botswana GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-GDP Annual Growth Rate in Botswana is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Botswana to stand at 4.10 in 12 months time.
-In the long-term, the Botswana GDP Annual Growth Rate is projected to trend around 4.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Botswana is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Botswana to stand at 6.30 in 12 months time.
+In the long-term, the Botswana GDP Annual Growth Rate is projected to trend around 4.50 percent in 2022 and 4.10 percent in 2023, according to our econometric models.